Akshat0694/Automated_Testing--Bachelors_Work/README.md

 This application written in Python's Django framework will be used to automate the testing of students at universiites and schools.

+NOTE: THIS REPOSITORY IS MIGRATED FROM BIT BUCKET.